 Hopefully, this review of Bay Lake Tower helped in your decision-making process.
 Eventually, we’ll try to get back to this side of the resort for a stay in a one or two-bedroom unit.
 I can only imagine how nice it would be to have extra room to spread out on vacation.

 For more information about the Contemporary, you might enjoy our resort guide:

 If you are considering a stay at a Disney Resort, you might like these other villa resorts:

 - Disney’s Riviera Resort Review

 - Copper Creek Villas Review

 - Deluxe Studio at Jambo House

-Or you can view the full list of Disney Resort reviews.
+Or you can view our complete list of Disney World Hotel Reviews.

 Have you had a chance to stay here?
-If so, do you agree with my review of Bay Lake Tower and the different rooms?
+Do you agree with this review of Bay Lake Tower and its various rooms?
 Feel free to share your thoughts in the comments below.